jvasile/acme-rofl/README.md

-# ACME Proxy
+# ACME ROFL

+ACME Respond Or Forward Listener

-This simple reverse proxy does two things:
+This simple listener does two things:

  * Respond to http requests for files in the .well-known directory

- * Respond to all other requests with 301 Moved Permanently, redirecting to the same URL but using https.
+ * Forward all other requests via 301 Moved Permanently, redirecting to the same URL but using https.

 Leave it running.
 Run certbot periodically.